 Animal attacks and bites vary widely from cats, raccoons, opossums and others – yet dogs are responsible for most animals bites and attacks.

 A 15-year-old girl suffered from serious cuts to her head after their family dog attacked her with no cause.
 The dog, a border collie and German shorthair cross, bit a 3-centimeter cut on her head, resulting in four staples.
 When any animal bites occur, it is required that they are reported.
 After the incident, the dog was immediately held at a local animal shelter, where he will remain for 10 days per city code.

-The dog was evaluated and been determined as not dangerous.
+The dog was evaluated and labeled as not dangerous.

 When a dog attacks, there are many things that are taken into consideration; determining whether the dog or animal is vicious, potentially dangerous or dangerous.
 This could include the severity of the injury, if it is a repeat offense, and physical and behavioral characteristics.

 If you believe a dog or other animal is dangerous, it is recommended to contact a city official who can assist with your concern.
-If you have been the victim of an animal attack, contact an attorney immediately who can explain to you your legal rights.
+If you have been the victim of an animal attack, contact an experienced personal injury attorney immediately who can explain to you your legal rights.